WatchWave/.github/profile/README.md

 # WatchWave
 ---
-This is the official github page for WatchWave, only only streaming service you'll ever need.
+This is the official github page for WatchWave, the only streaming service you'll ever need.

 Note that WatchWave is **not** open-sourced anymore.